-Bluebeard was the story of a wealthy, violent, and ugly nobleman named Bluebeard because of his indigo blue colored beard.
-Bluebeard had married several times only to have his wives mysteriously vanish and his story began with him having once again “lost” a wife.
-Wishing to find a new wife, Bluebeard visited a neighbor who had three lovely daughters.
+Bluebeard was the story of a wealthy, violent, and ugly nobleman who was named Bluebeard because of his indigo blue colored beard.
+He had married several times only to have his wives mysteriously vanish and his story began with him having once again “lost” a wife.
+Wishing to find a new wife, he visited a neighbor who had three lovely daughters.
 Unfortunately, for Bluebeard the daughters were fearful of him because of his odd colored beard, and none of them wanted to become his wife.
-To convince the daughters that they have nothing to fear, Bluebeard hosted a sumptuous feast and regaled the daughters with charming stories and plied them with dainty treats.
+To convince the daughters that they have nothing to fear, he hosted a sumptuous feast and regaled the daughters with charming stories and plied them with dainty treats.
 The daughters began to think that perhaps Bluebeard was not so bad, and, so, when he selected the youngest daughter to take as his bride, she willing went to live with him in his three-story castle in the countryside.

-After some time, Bluebeard told his young wife that he had to leave their castle to attend to important business.
+After some time, he told his young wife that he had to leave their castle to attend to important business.
 While he was gone, he told her that she could do whatever she pleased.
 She could ride in the forest, invite her family to visit at the castle, give a party, or have a great feast.
 He also left a ring full of keys that opened all of the rooms in the castle.
 However, he also gave his wife the following instructions:

 “You may open any and every door to the storerooms, the money rooms, any door in the castle; but this little tiny key, the one with the scrollwork on top, do not use.”